 An easy read to help keep the internal motivational fire burning.
 Shoe Dog gives all entrepreneurs and business owners a reality check like no other.
 As the creator of one of the world’s most iconic brands; ‘Nike’, this book details the ups and downs of Phil Knight’s road to success.
 This story will help you remember why you started in the first place and show you what can happen when you hustle like it’s nobody’s business.

-A book that clearly illustrates the importance of vulnerability when it comes to taking big steps on the way to the top.
+Daring Greatly is a book that clearly illustrates the importance of vulnerability when it comes to taking big steps on the way to the top.
 A lot of business owners wait for the perfect opportunity or the serendipitous moment when everything is supposed to fall into place but the reality is very different.
-Daring Greatly is a prime example of why taking risks can pay off regardless of the outcome; you win or you learn.
+It is a prime example of why taking risks can pay off regardless of the outcome; you win or you learn.

 Great business owners believe in their product or service so fiercely that selling it is less like a ‘sale’ and more like a sermon.
 Despite this, there are still times when negotiation is needed to get a customer over the line because you know they’ll be better off with your business anyway.
 Never Split the Difference is a fantastic blueprint for negotiating effectively in business and providing tactics to communicate with people when it might not be going the way you thought it would.